|Subdivision of:||Scandinavian Realm|

 The Effects of Katamanso War

 In 1826, Gadangmeland fought in the Katamanso War.
 This was, perhaps, the greatest set-piece battle West Africa has ever known and the turning point of Gadangmeland history.
-The Ashantis (Akans), who were the native inhabitants the inner Gold Coast, become very aggressive.
-Ashanti and its ally, Akim, sent 40000 warriors to subdue the Ga-Adangmes in the Krobo plains.
-The Ga-Adangmes and their allies (the Awutu-Adangmes, the Krobo-Adangmes, the Ada-Adangmes, the Akwapim-Akans, the Akwamu-Akans, the Anlo-Ewes, who were on the side of the Scandinavians) numbered only 15000 (including only 60 Scandinavian soldiers).
-But they managed to defeat the Ashantis.
+The Ashantis (Akans), who were the native inhabitants of the inner Gold Coast, and their allies, the Akim, sent 40000 warriors to subdue the Ga-Adangmes in the Krobo plains.
+The Ga-Adangmes and their allies (the Awutu-Adangmes, the Krobo-Adangmes, the Ada-Adangmes, the Akwapim-Akans, the Akwamu-Akans, the Anlo-Ewes, and the Scandinavians) numbered only 15000 (including only 60 Scandinavian soldiers), but successfully managed to defeat the Ashantis.
 This "Gadangmeland Alliance" (between Ga-Adangmes, Krobos, Akwapims, Akwamus, Anlos, and Scandinavian colonists) remains to this day.

 During the war, the population of Gadangmeland nearly halved.
 The main historic occupation of the African people had been pastoral farming until this point, when so many of the pastoral farmers died, while most of the Europeans had been the Scandinavians and Germans administering the nation.
 Many of the remaining farmers moved to Christiansborg, developing a unique blend between the African, Scandinavian and German cultures called Gadang-mena.
 In the following decades, many Cambrians, Castilians, Germans and Scandinavians flocked to see this, which means that now, there is an equal number of Africans and Europeans.
 In fact, following this, most people are descendents of both freed African slaves and Cambrians, Castillians, Germans or Scandinavians.